richardschoen/QshOni/README.md

 # Installing and Building QSHONI via getrepo-qshoni.sh script
 ```
-# Download the getrepo-qshoni.sh script or create it manually in your IFS
+# Download the getrepo-qshoni.sh script or create it manually in your IFS.
 # Then run the getrepo-qshoni.sh script to automatically clone the repo
-# and then auto-run build.sh to create the QSHONI library and associated
+# and auto-run the build.sh to create the QSHONI library and associated
 # objects.

 bash getrepo-qshoni.sh
 ```